YujiaoHu/RouteMaker/README.md

 python eval --problem sdmtsp --anum 20 --cnum 200
 ```

-## Note
+## Troubleshooting
-* The number of depots and current positions are not inclued in the number of locations.
+* The number of depots and current positions are not included in the total number of locations.
-* Use ulimit -n 99999 to enable high parallel before running the code
+* Before running the code, use ulimit -n 99999 to enable high parallel processing.
-* In the rarely possibility that RouteMaker cannot converge, please delete the bad model and retrain a new model.
+* In the very rare event that RouteMaker fails to converge, please delete the faulty model and retrain a new one.